LibraryCarpentry/lc-shell/_episodes/06-free-text.md

 to non-tabulated data, such as free text.
 We need to think carefully about what it is we are counting and how we can get the best out of the Unix shell.

-Thankfully there are plenty of folks out there doing this sort of work and we can borrow what they do as an introduction to working with these more complex files.
+Thankfully there are plenty of folks out there doing this sort of work, and we can borrow what they do as an introduction to working with these more complex files.
-So for this final exercise we're going to leap forward a little in terms of difficulty to a scenario where we won't learn about everything that is happening in detail or discuss at length each command.
+For this final exercise we're going to leap forward a little in terms of difficulty to a scenario where we won't learn about everything that is happening in detail or discuss at length each command.
 We're going to prepare and pull apart texts to demonstrate some of the potential applications of the Unix shell.
 And where commands we've learnt about are used,